P0668

 1. 1

-Connect a scan tool and record all DTCs, paying attention to any other PCM internal fault codes.
+Connect a scan tool and record all DTCs, noting any other internal module codes.

 2. 2